-Jo is swiftly hypnotised by the Master.
+Jo is hypnotised by the Master.

 The episode concludes with a brainwashed Jo trying to set off a bomb at UNIT HQ.

-Sue: I thought inflatable chairs were all the rage in the 1970s but this bloke looks like he’s never seen one before.
+Sue: I thought inflatable chairs were all the rage in the 1970s, but this bloke looks like he’s never seen one before.
 Did Doctor Who invent inflatable chairs?
 Is that one of its claims to fame?

-Sue: That’s another mark off.
+Sue: That’s another mark off this story.

 The Doctor is apprehended by Tony the Strongman.